NSProgrammer/nsprogrammer.github.io/_posts/2021-07-02-nsoperation.markdown

 ### Swift Code

 Implemented with `NSRecursiveLock`.
 Same functionally as the Objective-C version.
-Can implement using `async/await` with Swift 5.5, but it will get somewhat messy with back and forth between async contexts and non-async contexts -- feel free to share with me a clean implementation :)
+~~Can implement using `async/await` with Swift 5.5, but it will get somewhat messy with back and forth between async contexts and non-async contexts -- feel free to share with me a clean implementation :)~~ *Update* I could not figure out how to implement `NSOperation` in Swift using `async await` -- if you can, please share!

 {% highlight swift %}
 class MyAsyncOperation: Operation {